Intent-Based Networking: Beyond the Hype

 Randomly visit a few vendor websites, search for Intent-Based, and you’ll more likely than not find some lovely white papers or web pages extolling IBN and how it’s going to change your life.
 And just as in the early days of SDN, most vendors are trying to define IBN to comply with their own product lines and roadmaps.

-one vendor that’s been selling an IBN product for more than a year now.
+Intent-Based Networking has been around for a few years in academic papers and there’s at least one vendor that’s been selling an IBN product for more than a year now.
 But the real excitement around IBN came in June of this year when Cisco announced its Digital Network Architecture.
 They were slow off the mark with SDN, at first denying that it would ever amount to much, then stepping into the SDN waters with their Insieme acquisition, and finally getting firmly into the game with OSC and ACI.
 They’re certainly not making the same missteps with IBN.
 They’re pouring serious money into development.

-hired Tyrion Lannister to get us all excited about what they’re calling The Network Intuitive.
+Shoot, they even hired Tyrion Lannister to get us all excited about what they’re calling The Network Intuitive.

 But is there anything to IBN beyond marketing fluff?
 I actually think there is, and I think it’s going to transform the way we operate networks.
 If you look past the oh-so-serious atmospherics of the Cisco commercial, Tyrion – I mean, Peter Dinklage – does a good job of telling you what Intent-Based Networking is (ahem) intended to do.